wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/1-introduction.md

-Natural or human-made disasters can affect the continuity of your organization's cloud infrastructure at any time.
-Organizations must anticipate the possibility of disaster and plan for recovery.
-Such a plan can help ensure that they're protected against data loss.
+Natural or human-made disasters can affect the continuity of an organization's cloud infrastructure at any time.
+Organizations must anticipate the possibility of disaster and then plan for recovery.
+Such a plan can help ensure that it's protected against data loss.

 However, data loss isn't the only disaster for which IT professionals must plan.
 A comprehensive disaster-recovery plan also helps ensure business continuity.
 For example, a plan might involve redirecting requests or failing over to a secondary location when an application becomes unresponsive or a public cloud's entire region suffers an outage.

-Suppose you work for a financial organization that has offices across many different geolocations, and the organization recently experienced an outage in one of these offices.
-You want to ensure that your Microsoft Azure infrastructure has the correct configuration to enable replication and recovery should such an unplanned event occur.
-Your main concern is your existing Azure Virtual Desktop environment, which your employees, who mostly work remotely, use to access company applications.
+Suppose you work for a financial organization that has offices across many different geo-locations, and the organization recognizes the need to prepare a plan for data replication and recovery should an outage occur in one of these offices.

+Your role is to ensure that your Microsoft Azure infrastructure is configured correctly in the event of such an occurrence.
+Your main concern is your existing Azure Virtual Desktop environment, which the organization's employees, who mostly work remotely, use to access critical applications.

 In this module, you'll learn how to adopt a business continuity and disaster recovery (BCDR) strategy for Azure Virtual Desktop.
-You'll also learn how to keep your apps and workloads running during planned and unplanned service or Azure outages.
+You'll also learn how to keep your company's apps and workloads running during planned and unplanned service or Azure outages.

 ## Learning objectives

 After you've completed this module, you'll know more about:
 - How to evaluate and identify a redundancy option for Azure Virtual Desktop.
 - How to plan an appropriate BCDR strategy to help protect against both unplanned and planned failures.

 ## Prerequisites